A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study

-The Cauchy stress tensor is related to the effective Eulerian strain and displacement velocity gradients by a visco-elastic constitutive relation.
-The body force is is generated by an isotropic stress and a pulling force on the ECM by myofibroblasts.
-This pulling stress is proportional to the product of the cell density of the myofibroblasts and a function of the collagen concentration.
-Furthermore, we assume that the rate of active change of the effective Eulerian strain is proportional to the product of the amount of effective Eulerian strain, the local MMP concentration, and the local signaling molecule concentration.
-Taken together, the Cauchy stress, the body force, and the growth tensor, $\sigma$, $f$, and $G$, respectively, are given by:
+In the equation for the displacement velocity, the Cauchy stress tensor is related to the effective Eulerian strain and displacement velocity gradients by a visco-elastic constitutive relation.
+The body force is generated by an isotropic stress and a pulling force on the extracellular matrix (ECM) by myofibroblasts, proportional to the product of the cell density of the myofibroblasts and a function of the concentration of collagen:

-Here $\mu$, $E\sqrt{\rho}$, $\psi$, respectively, represent the viscosity, the Young's modulus (stiffness) and the total stress generated by the myofibroblasts:

-Here the parameter $\xi$ represents the generated stress per unit cell density and the inverse of the unit collagen concentration, and $R$ is a constant.
-The equation is referred to as activator inhibition \citep{Murray2011}.
+Here $\rho_t$ represents the total mass density of the dermal tissues, $\mu$ is the viscosity, $E\sqrt{\rho}$ represents the Young's modulus (stiffness), $\xi$ is the generated stress per unit cell density and the inverse of the unit collagen concentration, $R$ is a constant.